 Have you or someone you love been injured because of a defective medical device?
 You may be entitled to compensation.
-Contact Lavent Law to learn about the benefits of filing a product liability lawsuit.
+Contact Lavent Law, P.A. to learn about the benefits of filing a product liability lawsuit.
 Our Miami injury lawyers will help you hold medical device companies responsible for their defective products.
 Your first consultation is free, so call now.

 Have You Been Injured By a Defective Medical Device?

 Advances in technology have revolutionized modern medicine.
 Countless patients have benefitted from a medical device.
 Medical devices can both save lives and improve a patient’s quality of life.
 Unfortunately, medical devices aren’t always safe.
 Device manufacturers become more interested in profit than patient health.

 In turn, the quality of many medical devices has suffered.
 Every year, the FDA recalls medical devices because of dangerous defects.
 These defective devices injure and kill thousands of Americans every year.

 Why Should I Hire a Defective Medical Device Lawyer?